cthoyt/cthoyt.github.io/_posts/2023-01-12-bioregistry-w3c-compliance.md

 date: 2023-01-12 00:17:00 +0100
 author: Charles Tapley Hoyt
 tags:
-  - bioregistry
+  - Bioregistry
   - prefixes
-  - w3c
+  - W3C
-  - python
+  - Python
 ---

 This post gives a brief background on the formal definition of the syntax and